 Back to this story of "last Christmas."
 The narrator says he'll start off with day he left Pencey Prep.
-Pencey is an annoying, snobby East-coast Prep school in Pennsylvania.
-Our narrator is disgusted by it and its phoniness.
+Pencey is an annoying, snobby East-coast prep school in Pennsylvania.
+Sooooo phony.

 The day in question is a Saturday, and Pencey is hosting a big-deal football game against rival Saxon Hall.
-The narrator doesn't feel like watching the game, so he hangs out up on a hill and watches the crowd from a distance.
+Buuut… our narrator doesn't feel like watching the game (shock!), so he hangs out up on a hill and watches the crowd from a distance.

 He digresses about Selma Thurmer, the headmaster's daughter and the only girl around the place.
-Her father is a "bastard," the narrator says, but she's decent because she knows as much.
-She also wears "falsies" (fake breasts).
+Her father is a "bastard," the narrator says, but at least she knows it.
+She also wears "falsies" (fake breasts), which is… relevant?

 So why isn't our narrator watching the football game?
-It seems he is 1) the manager of the fencing team, and 2) the guy who, earlier this Saturday, left all the fencing equipment on the subway.
-So no match + a mob of angry fencers = necessary isolation.
+It seems he is (1) the manager of the fencing team, and (2) the guy who, earlier this Saturday, left all the fencing equipment on the subway.

-So now he's hanging around on the hill (and freezing because some "crook" at school stole his camel hair coat) and trying to feel some sort of good-bye for the place.
-He says, "When I leave a place, I like to know I'm leaving it.
-If you don't, you feel even worse."
+So now he's hanging around on the hill, freezing because some "crook" at school stole his camel hair coat (fancy!), and trying to feel some sort of good-bye for the place.

 In order to get the emotion of a proper good-bye, the narrator reminisces about tossing around a football with two friends of his one evening on campus.
 They played even after it was too dark to see.